 It was from a visit to the Château of la Malmaison that Marc-Antoine Corticchiato drew the inspiration for his EAU SUAVE.
 There, he found out that the Empress Josephine, a keen amateur botanist, had grown a remarkable collection of roses in her hothouses, including three varieties developed specifically for her: the Rose Joséphine, the Rose Pourpre and the Rose de Vénus.

-Particularly incisive varieties were selected for fragrance, which reveals unusual facets of the flower.
-Some display surprising peach, raspberry and apricot accents.
-Others develop coriander, saffron and pepper facets.
-Classic tea rose notes add a touch of lightness.
+Particularly incisive varieties were selected for this modern yet timeless fragrance, which reveals unusual facets of the flower.
+Fruity roses bring surprising peach, raspberry and apricot accents.
+The sensuous notes of spicy roses develop coriander, saffron and pepper facets.
+Finally, tea rose notes add a touch of lightness.

-These velvety petals rest on a chypre base: oakmoss and patchouli for their woody depth, Bourbon vanilla for its exotic touch and white musk for its velvety softness…
+These velvety petals rest on a chypre base: oakmoss and patchouli for their woody depth, Bourbon vanilla for its exotic touch and plush white musk for its caress…